StrikeRat/EagleEye/README.md

 This works, but for me it caused problems with other programs I have on my computer.

 This mod changes the date for some parts of DCS to June 13, 2024 and then the radar in the F-15E Strike Eagle will work.
 I'm using Microsoft's Detours (https://github.com/microsoft/Detours/) to replace a date function in Windows with a function that returns 13 june, 2024 instead of the current date.
+This is done in file "dllmain.cpp".
+The folder "Detours-main" contains a copy of Microsoft's Detours, and you can replace the folder with your own copy.

 ## Installation